-A tooth extraction is considered a treatment of necessity or “last resort”, recommended for teeth that are severely decayed, damaged or crowding the bite.
+Proud Smiles considers a tooth extraction a treatment of necessity or “last resort”.
+We recommend it for teeth that are severely decayed, damaged or crowding the bite.

-Wisdom Tooth Removal
+Wisdom Tooth Removal at Proud Smiles

-The extraction of wisdom teeth is a common, and often necessary procedure, performed under local anesthesia.
+The extraction of wisdom teeth is a common and often necessary procedure, performed under local anesthesia.
 Barring any complications, a tooth can be easily removed in one piece.
 After surgery, patients can expect varying levels of swelling and discomfort.
-Dr. Paulen will provide post treatment care instructions to help minimize pain and recovery time.
+Dr. Paulen will provide post-treatment care instructions to help minimize pain and recovery time.

-The best way to relieve pain from a tooth extraction is to take non-steroidal anti-inflammatory drugs such as Advil, Aleve, Motrin, etc. Use only as directed and follow all instructions.
+The best way to relieve pain from a tooth extraction is to take non-steroidal anti-inflammatory drugs such as Advil, Motrin, etc. Use only as directed and follow all instructions.
 Pain should subside after the first day of your tooth extraction.